 Your average monthly income (AMI) is calculated using all household income received during the six months before filing a Chapter 13 case.
 Then, the total of all income over six months is divided by six to determine your AMI.

 To calculate your annual median income, you multiple the AMI by 12.
-Annual median income is used in a Chapter 13 case to determine whether you are required to submit a 60-month bankruptcy plan.
+The annual median income is used in a Chapter 13 case to determine whether you are required to submit a 60-month bankruptcy plan.

 If your median income exceeds the Missouri median income levels, you must submit a 60-month plan.
 Alternatively, if your median income is below the Missouri median income, you may qualify for a 36-month bankruptcy plan.
 Although, you may still choose to propose a 60-month plan based on your specific situation and needs.